This has not been proof-read or modified for simpler reading yet.

 -

-- specifies the number of bytes occupied by each row of the image data (row length) in bytes.
-The formula would thus be byte_depth * row length (width) = step. -
+step- specifies the number of bytes occupied by each row of the image data (row length) in bytes.
+The formula would thus be byte_depth * row length (width) = step.

 Images generally use the top left corner of an image as the origin (0.0).
 This aligns with computer graphic standards and is the usual convention.
 Also note that the values of each color component ranges from 0 to 255, with 0 being no color and 255 representing maximum intensity.